JohT/code-graph-analysis-pipeline/README.md

 ## :rocket: Getting Started

 See [GETTING_STARTED.md](./GETTING_STARTED.md) on how to get started on your local machine.

+## :rocket: Integration

+See [INTEGRATION.md](./INTEGRATION.md) on how to integrate code analysis in your continuous integration pipeline.
+Currently (2025), only GitHub Actions are supported.

 ## :building_construction: Pipeline and Tools